Wednesday, 11 November 2009

 “HE had hair extensions!”
 Crows Brian.

 “I had big hair and red suede shoes and Jimmy Page pants and, er, a weird red nightie,” gushes the drummer, his fashion vocabulary deserting him at the last moment.
 “The first time we did '20th Century Boy' the audience was Ewan McGregor and Michael Stipe.
-You
+You know you're in a movie.
+We hadn't even played Brixton yet ourselves and we were onstage there in front of them.”

 How did you get on with Michael Stipe?
 “He's the closest thing to Buddha I've met,” sighs Stefan.
 “He's a very peaceful individual, he has a lovely body.”